pantheon-systems/documentation/source/content/guides/wp-plugins-themes-known-issues/01-introduction.md

 ---
-title: WordPress Plugins and Themes with Known Issues
+title: WordPress Plugins and Themes with Known Issues Directory
 subtitle: Introduction
 description: A list of WordPress plugins, themes, and functions that are not supported and/or require workarounds.
 cms: "WordPress"